kei-kheng/wildfire_inpainting/7_environment_RGB/README.md

---img_scaled_dim               The dimension of the longest side of the image after scaling --model_path                   Path to load trained model from --no_of_agents                 Number of agents to be deployed in environment, must be either 1 or >= 5 --agent_patch_size             Size of patch observable by agent in pixels --agent_comm_range             Communication range of agents in pixels based on the Euclidean/Pythagorean distance --max_payload_size             Maximum payload size in pixels --noise                        Type of noise added to model's input.
+--img_scaled_dim               The dimension of the longest side of the image after scaling --model_path                   Path to load trained model from --no_of_agents                 Number of agents to be deployed in environment, must be either 1 or >= 5 --agent_patch_size             Size of patch observable by agent in pixels, e.g., entering 25 results in a 25x25 patch.
+--agent_comm_range             Communication range of agents in pixels based on the Euclidean/Pythagorean distance --max_payload_size             Maximum payload size in pixels --noise                        Type of noise added to model's input.
 Choices: none, gaussian, salt_and_pepper.
 Default is none.